 The Company deeply understands the value of employees to move the business forward and the value of employee development.
 Developing employee skills is key to business growth and sustainable operations through successor planning.
 In addition, it benefits individuals who grow professionally in the beauty industry and empowers the country through the development of a talented workforce.
-In 2022, the company trained 1.43 times more employees.
+In 2023, the company trained at total 2,649,023 baht in average 9.72 hour per employees.